vtolochk/peatio/docs/peatio/import_configuration.md

 }
 ```

-2. Go to Tower in Settings Tab (blockchains or wallets configuration) or Exchange Tab (currencies configuration) -> find Import Button in the panel -> load json/yaml configuration file -> click Submit button.
+2. (In development) Go to Tower in Settings Tab (blockchains or wallets configuration) or Exchange Tab (currencies configuration) -> find Import Button in the panel -> load json/yaml configuration file -> click Submit button.

-Also you can use directly Admin API with POST request to `api/v2/peatio/admin/import_configs`
+2.1 You can use directly Admin API with POST request to `api/v2/peatio/admin/import_configs`and send your configuration under parameter named `file`.

 Example with curl: